justinjiajia/bigdata_lab/spark_configuration_EMR.md

 fairscheduler.xml.template  log4j2.properties  metrics.properties          spark-defaults.conf          spark-env.sh                  workers.template
 ```

-the contents of a pair of same-name files are the same.
+The contents of the same-name files are the same.
 This can be verified by using `vim -d` or `vimdiff`.
 E.g.:

 ```shell
 vim -d /etc/spark/conf/spark-defaults.conf /usr/lib/spark/conf/spark-defaults.conf